KazKobara/dockerfile_fswiki_local/README.md

   addgroup www-data xfs
   ~~~

-where gid of xfs is 33 whose group is www-data on Ubuntu.
+where gid of xfs is 33 whose group is www-data on Debian/Ubuntu.

 ## Trouble-shooting